Are You Ready to Adopt a Cat?

 Before you bring your cat home, get your house ready for the new family member.
 "Cat-proof" the house by putting away anything delicate or breakable until the cat gets comfortable in his new surroundings.
 Block off any tight nooks and crannies where he might get stuck and make sure there is a cat scratcher in every room so your furniture doesn't become one.

-Also, try to get one room ready to keep the cat in for the first few weeks.
+Also, try to get one room ready to keep the cat in for the first week or two.
 Cats are very territorial and having a huge house-sized territory to get used to may overwhelm a new cat.
 By setting up a smaller secluded room like a bathroom, you can get him used to this space first and add one room at a time to avoid that overwhelming feeling that might cause your new cat to hide.
+It also helps them get used to other animals in the house - slow introductions are best.

 When introducing your cat to new rooms or people, let him make the first move.
 Don't force him to come out of his container or overstimulate him by bringing a group of people at him all at one time.
 Make yourself available and friendly, but ultimately, he should make the first move towards you.